Gayfeather

 - Is Gayfeather good for the Colorado Front Range?

-- Yes.
-Gayfeather is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Gayfeather is a well-suited perennial for Colorado's Front Range.

 - How big does Gayfeather get?